fourstix/-Elfos-SPI-OLED-Drivers/README.md

 ## helloworld
 **Usage:** helloworld [-r 0|1|2|3]
-Draws the classic text greeting on the display.
+Draws the classic text greeting on the display in small text.
+Followed by a response in large text.
 The option -r n, where n = 0,1,2 or 3, will rotate the display n*90 degrees counter-clockwise.

 ## textbg
 **Usage:** textbg [-r 0|1|2|3]